MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 - Support for files that have been protected by Secure Islands when those files are other than PDF and Office documents.
 For example, protected text and picture files.
 Or, files that have a .pfile file name extension.
 This support enables new scenarios, such as the Azure Information Protection scanner being able to inspect these files for sensitive information, and automatically relabeling them for Azure Information Protection.
 [More information](client-admin-guide-customizations.md#support-for-files-protected-by-secure-islands)

+- The **Send Us Feedback** link in the **Help and Feedback** dialog box is replaced with **Report an issue**, which you can customize.
+By default, this option sends an email to Microsoft.
+You can change this email address so that when your users select this option, it uses an HTTP string that you specify.
+For example, a customized web page that you have for users to report issues, or an email address that goes to your help desk.
+To modify this address, use an [advanced client setting](client-admin-guide-customizations.md#modify-the-email-address-for-the-report-an-issue-link).

 - For the Azure Information Protection scanner:

     - New cmdlet, [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner): Required to run once after upgrading from the current GA version (1.29.5.0) or earlier.